Yinhao-c/Qyavix/README.md

 You can call the website I have built: https://cdn.sveltecore.cyh.us.kg/SvelteCore.js.
 The URL may be invalid.
 I suggest you test it in advance.

+⚠️ Disclaimer: This project is independent and NOT affiliated with the official Svelte framework.
+The name "Svelte" is used to convey that this framework is slim, lightweight, and elegant.

 ---

 ## 🚀 Features